ECON 7062 - Game Theory PG

 This course uses MyUni intensively and you are required to check the website regularly.

-Course material such as lectures notes, assignments, assignment answer guides and supplementary material for developing your mathematical skills are available under MyUni.
+Course material such as lectures notes, assignments, and assignment answer guides are available under MyUni.
 Also, a discussion board will be available for questions you may want to ask your lecturer or fellow classmates.

-Game theory is best learnt through practice and hence, your attendance to and participation in lectures and workshops is mandatory.
+Game theory is best learnt through practice and hence, your attendance to and participation in lectures and workshops is expected.

 Learning & Teaching Activities